AniketSonje/.NET-Group/RawData.md

 recruitment of trainers to student enrolment along with proper resource requirement and what more things will be adopted in future in the organisation.
 It's roots are spread throughout the whole organisation.

-//Trainer:
+Trainer:
 1)seprate login system
-2)Things trainer-faculty can see:
+2)Dashboard for trainers/faculty:
         Profile details
         CTC sal
         prev modules taken and current module
         number of students enrolled in his/her module(graph form) feedback from students
-     num of lectures taken in current module
-  //   feedback taken from trainer
+        num of lectures taken in current module feedback taken from trainer
         what more resources required for betterment of lecture how many posts updated on community post
 3) dashboard for Hr
         profile details
         all faculty details ()